uncbiag/mermaid/README.md

  The mermaid.yaml file in the install directory also contains information for all the packages that need to be installed.
 We will provide an anaconda installer in the (hopefully) near future.

+# Making the documentation

+To create the documentation type `make html` in the docs directory.
+Requires installation of graphviz (https://www.graphviz.org/).

 # An alternative way to install everything

 *WARNING: This does not work yet and has not been updated for pytorch 0.4.0